 The beautiful flowers and plants will soon wither away with the cold weather.
 However, I know a way for you to bring some of that summer fragrance into your home to enjoy the entire year.
-You can make your own homemade potpourri like the rose-lavender one I have for you today!
+You can make your own homemade potpourri like the one I have for you today with my DIY Rose Potpourri recipe!

 Lavender is great for drying to also repel moths.
-Add some lavender to mix in the potpourri for your sachet bags to hang in your closets is a healthier option than foul-smelling moth balls.
+Add some lavender to this DIY rose potpourri mix for your sachet bags to hang in your closets is a healthier option than foul-smelling moth balls.

-Another wonderful combination is when you dry lilacs in the spring and save.
+Another wonderful combination for this DIY rose potpourri is when you dry lilacs in the spring and save.
 You can substitute the two cups of lavender with the same amount of lilac for a pleasant change of pace in this rose formula.

 3 cups of rose petals